dlmacedo/starter-academic/content/authors/admin/_index.md

 https://mila.quebec/en/person/david-macedo

-Co-creator and currently Collaborator Professor of the Deep Learning course of the Computer Science Master and Doctorate Programs at the Center for Informatics (CIn), Federal University of Pernambuco (UFPE), Brazil.
+Cocreator and currently Collaborator Professor of the Deep Learning course of the Computer Science Master and Doctorate Programs at the Center for Informatics (CIn), Federal University of Pernambuco (UFPE), Brazil.

 https://deeplearning.cin.ufpe.br